FabbDev/update-config/README.md

    access to the production environment to our CI.
 (And in many cases we only have a shared account with access to multiple sites, which makes it worse.)
 2. Ensure the GitHub token deployed on the Drupal site can't push to the source
-   repository: if it got exfiltrated it could be used to add code without review and make deployments.
+   repo: if it got exfiltrated it could be used to add code without review and make deployments.

 ## Overview

-1. Use an intermediate configuration (only) repository.
+1. Use an intermediate configuration (only) repo.
 2. Give the Drupal site write access to the repo and have it regularly update a branch with the current config.
-3. Give the Drupal site source repository read access to the config repo and have it regularly check for updates, creating a PR when found.
+3. Give the Drupal site source repo read access to the config repo and have it regularly check for updates, creating a PR when found.

 ## Usage

-1. Create an intermediate repository that the Drupal site will push config to and the Drupal site repo will poll for changes.
+1. Create an intermediate repo that the Drupal site will push config to and the Drupal site repo will poll for changes.
 Eg.
    ```shell
    # Assuming the config repo URL is in $config_repo_url.
    # Run from the project root.